 The manufacture of pharmaceutical products requires significant capital investment, including the development of advanced manufacturing techniques and process controls.
 Manufacturers of pharmaceutical products often encounter difficulties in production.
 These problems include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
 We cannot assure you that any issues relating to the manufacture of NUPLAZID, DAYBUE or any other product candidates will not occur in the future.
-Additionally, our manufacturers may experience manufacturing difficulties, or otherwise fail to comply with their contractual obligations, our ability to commercialize NUPLAZID or DAYBUE in the U.S., or provide pimavanserin, trofinetide or any other product candidates to patients in clinical trials, would be jeopardized.
+Additionally, our manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.
+If our manufacturers were to encounter any of these difficulties, or otherwise fail to comply with their contractual obligations, our ability to commercialize NUPLAZID or DAYBUE in the U.S., or provide pimavanserin, trofinetide or any other product candidates to patients in clinical trials, would be jeopardized.
 Any delay or interruption in our ability to meet commercial demand for NUPLAZID, DAYBUE and any other approved products will result in the loss of potential revenues and could adversely affect our ability to gain market acceptance for these products.
 In addition, any delay or interruption in the supply of clinical trial supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require us to commence new clinical trials at additional expense or terminate clinical trials completely.